tcltk/tcl/doc/markdown/define.md

 ```

 ::: {.info version="TIP524"}
 This example shows how to make a custom definition for a class.
-Note that it explicitly includes delegation to the existing definition commands via **namespace path**.
+Note that it explicitly includes delegation to the existing definition commands via [namespace path][namespace].
 :::

 ```